slawtul/hamster/README.md

 ## Show / hide app with custom keybinding

 Inside `hamster/data` folder there is placed a `run_hamster.sh` file which you can bind to custom shortcut.
-I recommended a `ALT+V` key combination.
+I recommend a `ALT+V` key combination.
 `run_hamster.sh` file **opens** an application or **restores** if minimized. `run_hamster.sh` uses **wmctrl**

 ![screenshot](data/screenshots/github/custom_keybinding.png)